Keiren-b/clear_music_edited_files/ReadMe.txt

 Vocal Score (any languages listed should be moved to a different column.
 They are typically listed in the short description anyway)
  Is playing score (2 copies provided) correct?

-BŠrenreiter Attribute 4 format completed
+Bï¿½renreiter Attribute 4 format completed

 Next start comparing Breitkopf especially format and composer